thienhv-dev/cv/README.md

 ### Summary

-   - I am a developer specializing in PHP, experienced in full-stack web development through projects with Laravel.
-I consider myself as a clean coder, proactive team worker, and thorough supporter.
-Despite my lack of experience and knowledge, I am willing to learn, to be corrected, and to improve myself.
+   - I am a web developer, specialized in PHP with experience in full-stack web development through projects.
+I consider myself a programmer.
+I am an active and enthusiastic member of the team.
+Despite my lack of experience and knowledge, I am willing to learn more and improve myself to be better.

    - My desired position: **PHP Developer**.
 ### Skills